All Collections

 Choosing the Create Broadcast option will take you to the Broadcast builder page.

-Choose whether you want to Broadcast a Survey or a Message.
+Choose whether you want to broadcast a survey, message, or a report alert from the Content type dropdown.

 • Surveys are for collecting information from your audience.